Email Ticketing System: How It Turns Support Mail Into Tickets

 Note: built-in mailboxes are available in the SaaS, cloud-hosted version only.
 The on-premise installation connects via POP/IMAP/Exchange.

-One of the trickiest challenges for any email ticketing system is deciding whether an incoming email is a new request or a reply to an existing ticket.
+One of the trickiest challenges here is deciding whether an incoming email is a new request or a reply to an existing ticket.
 Jitbit Helpdesk handles this with a multi-layered approach:

 First, it scans the Subject line for a ticket number enclosed in curly braces.
 If a ticket number is found, the email is appended to the corresponding ticket.